rlerdorf/php-vpat/README.md

 ### Chapter 5: Software

-These criteria are all Not Applicable because the product is not software application.
+These criteria are all Not Applicable because the product is not an application.

 ### Chapter 6: Support Documentation and Services